awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-instances-and-nodes.md

 # AWS Systems Manager Instances & Nodes<a name="systems-manager-instances-and-nodes"></a>

-AWS Systems Manager provides the following capabilities for managing your Amazon EC2 instances, your on\-premises servers and virtual machines \(VMs\) in your hybrid environment, and other types of AWS resources \(nodes\)\.
+AWS Systems Manager provides the following capabilities for managing your EC2 instances, your on\-premises servers and virtual machines \(VMs\) in your hybrid environment, and other types of AWS resources \(nodes\)\.

 **Topics**
 + [AWS Systems Manager Configuration Compliance](systems-manager-compliance.md)